 Like most chickens, Cream Legbars start laying their eggs at about 6 months of age.
 This will depend on different factors, however, such as her diet and the time of year.
 It’s always best to feed your hens a high quality layer feed that’s at least 16% protein.
 You can also supplement with extra treats, such as black soldier fly larvae and oyster shells for extra calcium.

 Many readers ask “When do cream legbars start laying?” because their chickens are 7 months old, with no eggs in sight.
 Remember that if your hen turns 6 months old during winter, she is less likely to start laying.
 In fact, she might wait until spring before beginning egg production.
-You can find out more about how often hens lay eggs here.

 If your Cream Legbar hen stops laying eggs, you can troubleshoot egg laying problems here.